Donovan Fields, Circuit St, Norwell, MA 02061, USA

 The Town of Norwell acquired this property for conservation land in 1997.
 In earlier times, it was known as White Oak Plains.
 It was part of a large, Colonial-era land grant to the Clapp family.
 Cleared for farming in 1820, it later became a commercial apple orchard.
 Evidence of this exists today — a low brick building that was once used as a cold storage shed.
 Nearby you can also see a smoke shed and a stone fire pit.

 The portion of the property that lies south of Pleasant Street is known as Wildcat Hill.
 Some of the Clapp family’s freed slaves originally settled these lands.
 Their community grew as other emancipated families from Hingham, Plymouth, Duxbury, and other towns joined them.
 Many of these individuals were of African American descent, but some were Native Americans.
+Click here to learn more about this and other stories on the North River Early Black Heritage Trail.

 Trail Description

-There is also a network of trails south of Pleasant Street, through an area known as Wildcat Hill.
+There is also a network of trails south of Pleasant Street, through the area known as Wildcat Hill.
 Past the parking area and across Circuit Street, just a little farther up the road, look for two wooden posts with painted blazes in Norwell’s town colors, blue and gold.
 This (D2) is one of several trailheads for the Wildcat Conservation Area, which offers a number of intersecting loops trails.
 You’ll pass along the rear of the Donovan farm, and then into the woods.
-Route-wise, there are numerous options, and most of them are well-marked with number-and-letter tags — D for Donovan, W for Wildcat, etc.).
+Route-wise, there are numerous options, and most of them are well-marked with number-and-letter tags — D for Donovan, W for Wildcat, etc..
 At a few of the trail intersections, you’ll find a wooden bench for rest or contemplation.
 Eventually the trails connect with Wildcat Lane, where there is another small parking area.
-The trails are rough at some points.
+The trails are rough and rooty at some points.
 While they are relatively flat (with the exception of those that climb Wildcat Hill), they can be rocky.
-They can be muddy at times as well.
+They can be wet and/or muddy at times as well.

 Habitats and Wildlife

-The Donovan fields, defined as a Cultural Grassland because of their creation by humans (as opposed to natural conditions) and their sandy, low nutrient soils, are important an habitat for grassland bird communities.
+The Donovan fields, defined as a Cultural Grassland because of their creation by humans (as opposed to natural conditions) and their sandy, low nutrient soils, are an important habitat for grassland bird communities.

 Margaret’s Brook, also known as Wildcat Brook, flows through this property and eventually into Third Herring Brook, a major tributary to the North River.
 Third Herring Brook forms much of the town line between Norwell and Hanover.
+A tributary to Margaret’s Brook flows under Circuit Street and through private property immediately adjacent.

 Historic Site: No